 Additional requirements (e.g. a certain node has to be at the very left of the drawing, has to lay out its child nodes horizontally, etc.) can also be formulated.
 This is done by using special node attributes.

 TreeJuggler has been used for several years by Airbus Space (formerly EADS Astrium) with great success.
 There, it is used to draw product breakdown structures in a project called Graphical Tree.
 The data visualized is extracted from the company’s SAP system as material lists.

-To get started with Gravisto and TreeJuggler, visit the “Get Started With Gravisto” section on the Gravisto homepage.
-After checking out the Java source code using the provided “gravisto.psf”, you will have a launch configuration for 64 and 32 bit available in your Eclipse IDE.
+To get started with Gravisto and TreeJuggler, visit Gravisto on Github.
+Please note that the former homepage of Gravisto is no longer available (see New Home for Gravisto for more information).
+After checking out the Java source code using the provided gravisto.psf, you will have a launch configuration for 64 and 32 bit available in your Eclipse IDE.